SoarGroup/SoarGroup.github.io/docs/reference/cli/cmd_explain.md

 Finally, the explainer will also create the data necessary to visualize all of the processing described in an image using the new ’visualize’ command.
-These visualization are the easiest way to quickly understand how a rule was formed.
+These visualizations are the easiest way to quickly understand how a rule was formed.

 Note that, despite recording so much information, a lot of effort has been put into minimizing the cost of the explainer.
 When debugging, we often let it